fineconstant/greedy/README.md

 ## Greedy algorithms implementation

 ### WARNING!
-This is not a good implementation, it is not efficient and contains a lot of really bad code!
+This is not a good implementation, it contains a lot of really bad code and uses Spark in a very unefficient way.

 #### Development
 * To enable Spring Boot Live Reload for Scala in IntelliJ: